 - Four day shifts, then seven days off

-Though the schedule can be a bit hectic, employees appreciate the DuPont system because of the guaranteed weeklong break at the end of each cycle.
+Though the scheduling can be a bit hectic, the DuPont system allows employees to take multiple days off to recharge, culminating in a week-long break at the end of each cycle.

 One thing to note: with the DuPont schedule, employees will work more than 40 hours during some weeks of the 4-week cycle.
 Managers must pay careful attention to overtime when using this system.